ChrisTorng/DocsConverter/README.md

 -------
 Not necessary by now:

 > Install [Docs to Markdown](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607) to convert Google Docs to HTML.
-If you can't install or turn on it, try to logout all account, relogin again to try.
+For any issue, refence to [Troubleshooting](https://github.com/evbacher/gd2md-html/wiki#troubleshooting).

 Install [Tampermonkey](https://www.tampermonkey.net/), then install [SubstackEditorHelper.user.js](https://github.com/ChrisTorng/DocsConverter/raw/main/SubstackEditorHelper.user.js).
 You can update the script manually from the Tampermonkey Dashboard's Last Updated column, or it will update daily.
+You need to refresh Substack page to apply updated script.

 Test
 ----